awesto/django-shop/docs/reference/order.rst

 for the given transition is met.
 This then adds a button labeled "*Mark as Paid*" at the bottom of the admin view.
 Whenever the merchant clicks on this button, the above method ``prepayment_fully_deposited`` is invoked.
 This then changes the order's status from "*awaiting_payment*" to "*prepayment_deposited*".
-The :ref:`notifications` of **djangoSHOP** can intercept this transition change and perform preconfigured action, such as sending a payment confirmation email to the customer.
+The :ref:`reference/notifications` of **djangoSHOP** can intercept this transition change and perform preconfigured action, such as sending a payment confirmation email to the customer.

 Now that the order has been paid, it time to fulfill it.
 For this a merchant can use the workflow mixin class ``'shop.payment.defaults.CommissionGoodsWorkflowMixin'``, which gives him a